 - 1. Call-ins (Policy allows staff to call in two (2) hours prior to start of shift for medical reasons) - 2.
 Staff attending additional Department mandated training - 3.
 Staff on short-term disability - 4.
 Time adjustments for staff that attend mandatory training on days off - 5.
-Staff scheduled off for accumulated leave time. - High transportation and hospital duty demands.
+Staff scheduled off for accumulated leave time. - High transportation and hospital duty demands. - 6.
+Staff Leave Time

-The GRCC current Post Audit dated April 1, 2019 has a Required FTE of 643.91 with an Authorized FTE of 644."
+The GRCC current Post Audit dated April 1, 2019 has a Required FTE of 643.91 with an Authorized FTE of 644.
+The GRWC current Post Audit dated April 1, 2019 has a Required FTE of 61.37 with an Authorized FTE of 61."